vramdhanie/Jokes/Kids/content.md

 # Kids Jokes

-Q: Pourquoi on ne mange pas de clowns?
+Q: Pourquoi on ne mange pas de clowns ?
 R: Parce que ça goûte drôle.

 Q: Do you want to hear a pizza joke?